Meet the Staff

 Email Katie or call her at (716) 882-5327 ext 5.

-Danielle Rovillo, MAP's Markets Director, studied architectural technology and environmental design before pursuing a degree in urban planning.
+Danielle Rovillo, MAP's Markets Director, studied architectural technology and environmental design before pursuing a degree in urban planning. (she/her)

 In graduate school at SUNY Buffalo, she focused her studies on community development and food justice.
 Danielle studied under longtime supporter and former MAP board member, Dr. Samina Raja, and traveled with her classmates to Stuttgart, Germany to examine physical activity among grade school students.
 Danielle's interest in community development has provided opportunities for her to manage programs that support a diverse range of mission objectives including food justice, public engagement, community service, youth mentorship, and neighborhood revitalization.
 She has also spent time providing marketing support to a local farm, enjoys experimenting with container gardening, and loves learning about the health benefits of food.